Queensland's Electric Super Highway

 Type 2 Mennekes socket (BYO charging cable)

-- Connection to general power point outlet or dedicated EV home charging equipment
+- Connection to general power point outlet or dedicated electric vehicle home charging equipment

 - Often referred to as slow charging.

-- As the public moves towards EVs, more workplaces may include charging infrastructure as an employee benefit
+- As the public moves towards electric vehicles, more workplaces may include charging infrastructure as an employee benefit

 - Similar infrastructure and charging times to residential charging.

 Destination charging using an AC charger